Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

 While blood clots are among the most common causes of pulmonary embolism, parasites and even amniotic fluid have been associated with the development of embolisms.

-Pulmonary embolisms are the result of deep vein thrombosis, where a blood clot that forms in the lower legs travels upward to lodge in the arteries of the lungs.
+Pulmonary embolisms result from deep vein thrombosis, where a blood clot that forms in the lower legs travels upward to lodge in the arteries of the lungs.

 Usually coughing that may contain blood in phlegm and mucus, symptoms of a pulmonary embolism include an increased heart rate, increased breathing rate, and shortness of breath.